 Manx Utilities offer an Electric Vehicle Tariff for owners of Battery Electric Vehicles (BEV).
 Note that at the moment this does not apply to Plug-in Hybrid Vehicles (PHEV).
 The tariff gives a reduced rate for off-peak times.
 For details and up to date information see the links below:

-All charge points are currently free to use but restrictions may apply.
+Some charge points are currently free to use but restrictions may apply.
+Manx Utilities are replacing the legacy Rolec charge points with new PodPoints which are charged at 19p per KWh.
 See the maps page on EVIOM for up to date detail on current charge points around the island:

 Ecotricity offer rapid charging at many motorway service stations and at IKEA stores across the UK.
 To use the charge points you will need to have the Electric Highway App installed on your smartphone.
 The app is only available on Apple and Android devices and you will need access to mobile data or WiFi to use the app.
 Ecotricty pumps now have short range WiFi if you don't have mobile data available to you.
 If you’re unable to use the app, you can call them and pay for your charge over the phone on 01453 761455 between 8am to 8pm, Monday to Friday and 9am to 5pm on Saturday.
 The cost is 30p per KWh (unit of electricity) with a maximum charging session time of 45 minutes.
 Some sites also have 22kWh chargers which are still free to use but you will need an Ecotricity RFID card.